CNwante/uptick-talent-lms/mobile/CONTRIBUTING.md

-# Contributing to Uptick Talent LMS (Flutter)
+# Contributing to Uptick Talent LMS (Mobile)

 Thank you for your interest in contributing! 🎉
-This document outlines the contribution workflow, coding standards, and development setup for the **Uptick Talent LMS Flutter** project.
+This document outlines the contribution workflow, coding standards, and development setup for the **Uptick Talent LMS Mobile** project.

 Our goal is to make the process smooth and consistent for everyone — whether you’re fixing a bug, adding a feature, or improving documentation.